 Here at Heart to Heart we pride ourselves in having a diverse team of counsellors who are passionate about providing effective and quality counselling.
 We would like to tell you about our counsellors and the diverse range of experience across the team.All our counsellors are members of the BACP or are Registered and work within the ethical frame work.

 Kerry- Qualified Integrative counsellor

-I am a co founder of Heart to Heart Bristol, I am a qualified counsellor and a registered MBACP.
+I am the founder of Heart to Heart Bristol, I am a qualified counsellor and a registered MBACP.
 I have experience working with children and young people as well as Adults and relationship counselling.
 I use a person centred approach at the core my work and corporate different theories and approaches to meet each individuals needs.I have previously worked in a secondary school working with children and young people with issues such as, self esteem, self harm, bereavement, abuse, bullying, trauma and many more.

 I have worked with Adults who have experienced issues (including the above) such as relationship breakdown, loss and bereavement, addiction, mental health issues,depression,suicidal thoughts, family dynamics, sexuality,PTSD, anger.
 I have a back ground working with children as well as working with adults within the metal health services.